Physiocracy: History

 Also, Vincent de Gournay (1712–1759), the Intendant du commerce, brought together a group of young researchers including François Véron Duverger de Forbonnais (1722–1800) and one of the two most famous physiocrats, Anne-Robert-Jacques Turgot (1727–1781).
 The other, François Quesnay (1694–1774), was among those writing prolifically in contemporaneous journals.

-In the 19th century Henry George in the United States advocated the collection of land rent as the primary if not the sole source of public revenue.

 Tableau économique

-The Tableau économique or Economic Table is an economic model first described by François Quesnay in 1759, which laid the foundation of the physiocrats’ economic theories.
+The Tableau économique or Economic Table is an economic model first described by François Quesnay in 1759, which laid the foundation of the physiocrats' economic theories.
 It also contains the origins of modern ideas on the circulation of wealth and the nature of interrelationships in the economy.

 The model Quesnay created consisted of three economic agents: the "proprietary" class consisted only of landowners; the "productive" class consisted of agricultural laborers; the "sterile" class was made up of artisans and merchants.
 The flow of production and cash between the three classes originated with the proprietary class because they owned the land and bought from both of the other classes.